Connect with others who understand.

 Written by Sarah Winfrey

-Fainting, or syncope, is not one of the most common symptoms of multiple myeloma.
+Fainting, also called syncope, is not one of the most common symptoms of multiple myeloma.
 However, there are a few medical reasons why a person living with myeloma might faint.
 Fainting can be scary and potentially lead to injuries.
 It’s important to understand what causes fainting and how to manage fainting with multiple myeloma.

-If you faint for the first time or start fainting more frequently, consult your health care team as soon as possible.
+If you faint for the first time or start fainting more frequently, consult your healthcare team as soon as possible.
 They can determine the underlying cause and help you arrive at the best way of managing it.

 What Causes Fainting in Multiple Myeloma?